- Trimester 1 - 28 Jan 2020

 The Master of Teaching (Secondary) program requires the successful completion of 160 units.

-Students must complete 140 units of Core courses and 20 units of Electives.
+Students must complete 130 units of Core courses and 30 units of Electives (with no more than 20 units at the 3000 level).

 Students must only complete courses that form part of the program.